Board of Directors

 Hartman has worked alongside husband Gordon in trying to make life better for individuals with special needs.
 A lifelong San Antonian, she was employed in the mortgage business when she met Gordon.
 They married in 1991, and after daughter Morgan’s birth, she became a stay-at-home mom to focus on Morgan’s care and well-being.
 In 2013, Hartman was diagnosed with and successfully treated for breast cancer.
 As a result of that experience, she became a staunch advocate for early detection and treatment.
-She is actively involved with Morgan’s Wonderland and other members of the Morgan’s Wonderland Inclusion Foundation (MWIF) “family” of Ultra-Accessible™, fully-inclusive venues, and she also devotes her time and energy to the foundation’s annual gala fundraiser and to many other organizations that assist those with special needs.
+She is actively involved with Morgan’s Wonderland and other members of Morgan’s Inclusion Initiative “family” of Ultra-Accessible™, fully-inclusive venues, and she also devotes her time and energy to Morgan's Inclusion Initiative's annual gala fundraiser and to many other organizations that assist those with special needs.

 Dr. Marian Sokol

-Dr. Sokol is the executive director of the Children’s Bereavement Center of South Texas, whose mission it is to foster healing for grieving children and their families.
-She was founding executive director of Any Baby Can Inc., of Texas, a model support center for children who are chronically ill or disabled.
+Dr. Sokol is the executive director of the Children’s Bereavement Center of South Texas, whose mission is to foster healing for grieving children and their families.
+She was founding executive director of Any Baby Can Inc., of Texas, a model support center for children who have chronic illnesses or disabilities.
 The organization was recognized by President George H. W. Bush as a Presidential Point of Light.
 For decades Dr. Sokol has served as an executive consultant on maternal and child health issues.
 She is a Phi Beta Kappa, with a doctorate from the University of Texas and a master’s degree in public health from the University of Texas Health Science Center at Houston.

 Heriberto “Berto” Guerra Jr.